Abnormal proliferation of blood cells due to defective medullary heamatopoetic stem cells is called leukemia.

 - Acute Biphenotypic Leukemia.

 Acute Myeloid Leukemia (AML)

-It is an acute Non-Lymphocytic type of malignanacy which involves myeloblast cells(precursor of monocytes and granulocytes).
+It is an Acute Non-Lymphocytic type of malignanacy that involves myeloblast cells(precursor of monocytes and granulocytes).

-In AML there is mutation of genes that mature and differentiate the myeloblast cell will arrest maturation and differentiation and the cell will freeze in undifferentisted immature state and when this type of mutations combined with mutations in genes controlling proliferation in same cell will result in clonning of immature undifferentiated cells resulting in AML
+In AML, there are mutations in genes responsible for maturation and differentiation of the myeloblast cell, so the cell freezes in undifferentiated and immature state.
+When this type of mutations are combined with mutations in genes controlling proliferation in same cell, it results in clonning of immature undifferentiated cells resulting in AML.

 Genes associated with AML